Holstein–Herring method: Theory

 Previous calculations based on the LCAO of atomic orbitals had erroneously given a lead coefficient of $4/3$ instead of $4/e$.
-While it is true that for the Hydrogen molecular ion, the eigenenergies can be mathematically expressed in terms of a generalization of the Lambert W function, these asymptotic formulae are more useful in the long range and the Holstein–Herring method has a much wider range of applications than this particular molecule.
+While it is true that for the hydrogen molecular ion, the eigenenergies can be mathematically expressed in terms of a generalization of the Lambert W function, these asymptotic formulae are more useful in the long range, and the Holstein–Herring method has a much wider range of applications than this particular molecule.

 Applications

-The Holstein–Herring formula had limited applications until around 1990 when Kwong-Tin Tang, Jan Peter Toennies, and C. L. Yiu demonstrated that $\phi_A^{}$ can be a polarized wave function, i.e. an atomic wave function localized at a particular nucleus but perturbed by the other nuclear center, and consequently without apparent gerade or ungerade symmetry, and nonetheless the Holstein–Herring formula above can be used to generate the correct asymptotic series expansions for the exchange energies.
+The Holstein–Herring formula had limited applications until around 1990 when Kwong-Tin Tang, Jan Peter Toennies, and C. L. Yiu demonstrated that $\phi_A$ can be a polarized wave function, i.e. an atomic wave function localized at a particular nucleus but perturbed by the other nuclear center, and consequently without apparent gerade or ungerade symmetry, and nonetheless the Holstein–Herring formula above can be used to generate the correct asymptotic series expansions for the exchange energies.
 In this way, one has successfully recast a two-center formulation into an effective one-center formulation.
 Subsequently, it has been applied with success to one-active electron systems.
 Later, Scott et al. explained and clarified their results while sorting out subtle but important issues concerning the true convergence of the polarized wave function.

 The outcome meant that it was possible to solve for the asymptotic exchange energy splittings to any order.
-The Holstein–Herring method has been extended to the two-active electron case i.e. the hydrogen molecule for the two lowest discrete states of $\text{H}_2$ and also for general atom-atom systems.
+The Holstein–Herring method has been extended to the two-active electron case, i.e. the hydrogen molecule for the two lowest discrete states of H2 and also for general atom–atom systems.

 Physical interpretation

 The Holstein–Herring formula can be physically interpreted as the electron undergoing "quantum tunnelling" between both nuclei, thus creating a current whose flux through the mid-plane allows us to isolate the exchange energy.
 The energy is thus shared, i.e. exchanged, between the two nuclear centers.
-Related to the tunnelling effect, a complementary interpretation from Sidney Coleman's Aspects of Symmetry (1985) has an "instanton" travelling near and about the classical paths within path integral formulation.
+Related to the tunnelling effect, a complementary interpretation from Sidney Coleman's Aspects of Symmetry (1985) has an "instanton" travelling near and about the classical paths within path-integral formulation.
 Note that the volume integral in the denominator of the Holstein–Herring formula is sub-dominant in $R$.
-Consequently this denominator is almost unity for sufficiently large internuclear distances $R$ and only the surface integral of the numerator need be considered.
+Consequently this denominator is almost unity for sufficiently large internuclear distances $R$, and only the surface integral of the numerator need be considered.